Low-dimensional solenoidal manifolds: Laminated harmonic maps and the Eells-Sampson Theorem

-\begin{proposition}Therefore in our case there is a unique harmonic map in each homotopy class of maps in $C^\infty(\cS_1,\cS_2)$.
+\begin{proposition} Under our hypothesis, there is a unique harmonic map in each homotopy class of maps in $C^\infty(\cS_1,\cS_2)$.
 Furthermore, the harmonic map is the unique map in its homotopy class which minimizes the energy.
 The harmonic map is stable and depends continuously on the initial map $f_0$. \end{proposition}